 More so than many countries Poland has endured periods of oppression and internal struggle, but with EU membership money has begun to flow into the country.
-On a holiday to Poland you will find vast wildernesses, breathtaking mountains, unspoilt forests peppered with lakes and windswept sand dunes on the Baltic coast.
+On our Poland holidays you will find vast wildernesses, breathtaking mountains, unspoilt forests peppered with lakes and windswept sand dunes on the Baltic coast.
 Across this huge expanse you will encounter towns and cities rich in history both glorious and tragic.

 Admire the painstaking reconstruction of Warsaw's Old Town which contrasts so vividly with the Stalinist architecture.
 Take in the treasures of Krakow whose imposing castle peers down on a maze of medieval streets and follow the struggles of Solidarity amidst the rebuilt Renaissance delights of Gdansk.
-On your holidays to Poland, don't miss enchanting Wroclaw, spread over twelve islands with over 100 bridges spanning the network of canals, full of dramatic Gothic architecture.
+On your Poland holidays, don't miss enchanting Wroclaw, spread over twelve islands with over 100 bridges spanning the network of canals, full of dramatic Gothic architecture.

 Poland holidays can also be about the great outdoors; head into the mountains and the winter sport resort of Zakopane where you can follow the walking trails through the nearby Tatra National Park.
 Delve underground into the cavernous chambers of a salt mine, stop at Jasna Gora Monastery, home to the miraculous icon of the Black Madonna, and contemplate the suffering of those who passed through Auschwitz.

-Regent Holidays arranges tailor-made itineraries, group tours and fly-drive holidays to Poland, as well as city breaks to Warsaw, Krakow and Gdansk.
+Regent Holidays arranges tailor-made itineraries, group tours and fly-drive Poland holidays, as well as city breaks to Warsaw, Krakow and Gdansk.

 Read more about Poland